kohutech/COP/README.md

 # COP
-Community of Practice - this repository hosts Kohu's internal Code of conduct and standards
+Community of Practice - this repository hosts Kohu's internal Code of Conduct and standards